What is the shared student password?

-On textivate, there aren't student passwords (plural).
-There is just one student password shared by all of your students.
+On textivate, when your subscription is set up, you are assigned just one student password shared by all of your students.

 If you have a Premium or Group subscription, you will already have a student password.
 It was sent to you as part of your account activation email.